pishoyg/coptic/README.md

 ### Rigor TODO's

+1. Rethink the directory structure. (**p0**)

+   One suggestion was to move the `kindle` and `inflect` directories to the root directory, because they both represent new types of sinks, besides the `flashcards` and `keyboard`.
+On the other hand, `dictionary` and `bible` represent sources rather than sinks.
+Think the whole thing through!

+1. Introduce a new priority for the `p2` items that are prerequisites for other `p2` items.

+1. Crum: Write the parsing output to JSON / protobuf files. (p2)

+   This will enable:
+   - Storage of the parsing results.
+   - Manual inspection of the parsing results.
+   - Splitting the parsing pipeline from the output generation pipeline.

 1. Crum: Take derivations into consideration when deciding whether a given root belongs to a dialect. (p2, 1-2 hours)